Caldarie/flutter_tflite_audio/README.md

   * numThreads -  Higher threads will reduce inferenceTime.
 However, will utilise the more cpu resource.

   * numOfInferences - determines how many times you want to loop the recording and inference.
+For example:
+`numOfInference = 3` will repeat the recording three times, so recording length will be (1 to 2 seconds) x 3 = (3 to 6 seconds).
+Also the model will output the scores three times.

   * sampleRate - A higher sample rate may improve accuracy.
 Recommened values are 16000, 22050, 44100